StanislavDitsan/Halloween-Quiz/README.md

 </p>

 - The hover effect on the answer box does not return to its initial position after submission.
-- The only way to prevent this is to select the actual letter choice and after selecting the answer.
+- The only way to prevent this is to select the actual letter choice and after select the answer.
 - Additionally, the letters A, B, C, D, are shuffled in the wrong order.

 ## How did I solve this problem?